-Here people's images also are the main focus.
-In a world where almost every platform, social media and beyond, demands a user profile picture, it might become a necessity to be able to identify fake people's photos from real-life ones – how sci-fi does that sound.
+Here, people's images are also the main focus.
+In a world where almost every platform, social media, and beyond demands a user profile picture, it might become a necessity to be able to identify fake people's photos from real-life ones – how sci-fi does that sound?

 And some such tools are already available.
 V7 Labs recently released an AI-based Chrome extension that identifies AI-generated people pictures (intended to flag fake profiles online).
 It claims to have a 99.2% accuracy.
-However, we would take that number with a grain of salt, because we tested it with vAIsual via Smarterpix AI people images… and it did not pick up a single one of them.
+However, we would take that number with a grain of salt because we tested it with vAIsual via Smarterpix AI people images… and it did not pick up a single one of them.

 Accuracy of this specific tool aside, it is undeniable that with the perspective of AI people images spreading, it will be important to be able to tell them apart from real people photos in certain contexts.
 If you want to use an AI person as your video game avatar profile, that might be harmless.
 But if someone is using an AI photo in a fake LinkedIn profile to scam people, then it’s a problem.